alexthecat123/ESProFile/README.md

 2/23/2025 - Fixed a typo in the readme where the Mac version of the espefuse command should've said "espefuse.py" instead of "espefuse".

 2/29/2025 - Added STL files for a 3D-printed drive bay mount by JustDaveIII and an external ESProFile case by wottle.
 Also added a note about potential problems with really cheap/slow SD cards and an FAQ question about Apple ][ and Apple /// compatibility.

+3/2/2025 - External PCB version 1.1; added screwholes at the corners of the PCB to facilitate mounting in future case designs.